 Spreadsheets are not bad per se, quite the contrary.
 Excel would not be the world’s most used and widest spread software if it was lousy in its core intent and flexibility – but this reflects the essence of the industry characteristics, which is about broken data and manual processes.
 This effectively leads to inefficiencies and high management costs.

-Management fees under pressure and how PropTech can help, and which was further evidenced in the latest news of Norway’s oil fund to axe real estate arm and reduce target allocation.
+This is the subject I covered in my blog post earlier this year about Management fees under pressure and how PropTech can help, and which was further evidenced in the latest news of Norway’s oil fund to axe real estate arm and reduce target allocation.

 It will for sure take a few more years to fix this